HigherOrderCO/HVM/HOW.md

 JK

 **Note: this is a public draft.
-It contains a lot of errors.
-I'll review it around Monday, and finish later on.
+It contains a lot of errors and may be too meme-ish / handholding in some parts.
+I'll finish later on.
 Corrections and feedbacks are welcome!**

 TL;DR
 =====